Sherifah/Todo-App/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/hH6PbOHBdPm6otzw2De5) was to build an application to complete the given user stories.
+The [challenge](https://devchallenges.io/challenges/hH6PbOHBdPm6otzw2De5) was to build an application to complete the given user stories which are:

+- [Create new notes]
+- [Edit existing notes]
+- [Delete notes]
+- [Save notes to local storage]
+- [Load notes from local storage]

 ## How To Use